Infinisoft-inc/public/Packages/@brainstack/inject/README.md

 Returns: The retrieved dependency or `undefined` if not found.

-#### `search(term: string): Dependency[]`

-Searches for dependencies by name or description containing the search term.

-- `term`: The search term.

-Returns: An array of matching dependencies.

-# Contributing
+## Contributing

 Contributions are welcome!
 If you would like to contribute to this module, please follow these guidelines:

 Fork the repository
 Create a new branch for your changes
-Make your changes and commit them with descriptive commit messages
-Push your changes to your fork
+Make your changes and commit them with descriptive commit messages Push your changes to your fork
 Submit a pull request

-# License
+## License

 This module is released under the MIT License.